dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

     other option is to throw an error and most Dart users prefer to catch those kinds of mistakes at compile time.*

-*   It is a compile-time warning if a case in a switch statement, collection element, or expression is unreachable because all values it can match are also matched by previous cases. *We make this a warning and not an error because it's harmless dead code.
+*   The language doesn't specify or mandate this, but implementations are encouraged to report a warning if a case in a switch statement, collection element, or expression is unreachable because all values it can match are also matched by preceding cases.

+    *We make this a warning and not an error because it's harmless dead code.
     Also, in some cases the exhaustiveness analysis may not be very precise and may require users to write a default case when it can't prove that the cases cover all values.
 If we later make the exhaustiveness algorithm smarter, that default case may become unreachable.
 If that happens, we don't want this to be a breaking change.*

 **Breaking change:** Currently, a non-exhaustive switch on an enum type is only a warning.
 This promotes it to an error.
 Also, switches on `bool` do not